Project Costs

 - Organisations that work with children and young people who live in the UK, the Isle of Man, or the Channel Islands

-- If you have a current BBC Children in Need Small or Main grant that is due to end within 12 months, you can usually re-apply.
-If successful with your new application, funds will not be released until your current grant has ended.
-If you hold any other grant with BBC Children in Need (e.g. We Move, YSA, Curiosity, Inspiring Futures etc), you can re-apply at any time.
-For full information, please see ‘We already have a grant from BBC Children in Need.
-When can we apply for another?‘ in our FAQ.
+- If you have a current BBC Children in Need Small or Main grant that is due to end within 12 months, please see ‘We already have a grant from BBC Children in Need.
+When can we apply for another?‘ in our FAQ to confirm if you are eligible to apply

 - You won’t be eligible for our Project Costs stream if you have a current grant with more than 12 months left to deliver

-- If an organisation is delivering in more than one nation in the UK – they are able to apply to and hold a project grant in more than one nation (England, Northern Ireland, Scotland or Wales) at any one time.
+- If your organisation is delivering in more than one nation in the UK, you are able to apply to and hold a project grant in more than one nation (England, Northern Ireland, Scotland or Wales) at any one time

 - If you apply to us for UK-wide delivery, a centrally based decision panel will consider your application.
-Please see our A to Z page for more information on UK Wide Delivery.
+Please see our A- Z Eligibility Guidance for more information on UK Wide Delivery

 The people and organisations that BBC Children in Need fund will be: